ishchow/personal-site/src/posts/3__my-ultimate-windows-10-window-management-setup.md

 	- When the window is restored (ie. unmaximized), FancyWM will then automatically tile it
 - Can manipulate tiled windows with both mouse and keyboard shortcuts
 	- Can resize and move Windows around using mouse and they will still be automatically tiled.
-	- Can even move around entire stack panels using mouse (I think this is the only way, I haven't found keyboard shortcut for it).
+	- Can even move around entire panels using mouse (I think this is the only way, I haven't found keyboard shortcut for it).
 - Integrates with native Windows Virtual Desktops
-	- Other tiling WM projects for Windows try to create their own workspace functionality outside of native virtual desktops and I always found that to be frustrating to use.
-For those other projects, if the tiling wm crashed, those workspaces were gone and you had to recreate them!
-This was a huge pain when you have a lot of workspaces and a lot of windows open.
+	- Other tiling WM projects for Windows try to create their own "workspace" functionality outside of native virtual desktops and that has never worked well for me.
+The built-in virtual desktop implementation in Windows is fine, I just need more keyboard shortcuts to work with them than what comes baked into Windows (which FancyWM does deliver).
-	- Since FancyWM uses native Windows virtual desktops, if it crashes, your windows will still remain in their respective desktop but they will no longer be tiled and you have to recreate your desired layout.
-	- FancyWM exposes keyboard shortcuts to focus a specific virtual desktop by number and move a window to a virtual desktop by number.
-This is invaluable since there are no default keyboard shortcuts in Windows to do these things.
-- Directly invoke window actions using commandline
-	- When I got more adept at using FancyWM, I found that the activation key sequence slowed me down since it added extra keystrokes everytime I wanted to do something.
-I wanted to script FancyWM and create my own keyboard shortcuts for it.
-	- FancyWM allows you to directly invoke actions by calling `fancywm.exe`.
-		- Ex. here's how to focus to the window on the left: `fancywm.exe --action MoveFocusLeft`
-		- If you use AutoHotKey, you can create your own custom keyboard shortcuts that call into `fancywm.exe`, allowing you to manipulate windows with fewer keystrokes.
-See the AutoHotKey section for example code.

 Here's a short demo of FancyWM.
 These are the features of FancyWM I'm showing (all using keyboard shortcuts):
 - Split panel horizontally or vertically